Why you need push notifications with SMS fallback

 With the internet so accessible, brands have begun to heavily rely on online communication channels to send transactional and promotional messages to customers.
 However, in cases when a customer can’t connect to those channels, it’s important for every brand to have a backup plan.

 If your brand has its own mobile app, it probably has push notifications set up.
 And if it doesn’t, it might have been considered at some point in time.

 Push notifications are alerts that customers receive on their mobile phone – usually from an application.
 They pop up on the customer’s lock and home screens – and the goal, aside from informing customers of promotions or transactional events, is to bring them back to the brand’s app.
 In unique cases, brands might even set up geotargeted push notifications for customers passing by their stores.
 These are alerts that are received within a specified area – and the main goal is to increase foot traffic.

 SMS notifications, on the other hand, are unrelated to a single app or website.
 Brands use SMS alerts for time-sensitive information such as delivery alerts, account top up reminders, or one-time PINs.
 Although business SMS messages come with character constraints – it’s one of the most reliable channels that isn’t dependent on an internet connection.

-Push SMS fallback extends the functionality of a push notification by delivering your push messages as SMS when data traffic is unavailable.
-Here’s a quick look at how it works and the benefits it offers your business and end users.
+SMS fallback extends the functionality of a push notification by delivering your push messages as SMS messages instead.
+Businesses set up SMS fallback in cases when data traffic is unavailable.

 You can set up SMS fallback in a few simple steps.

-To automate the whole process we provide REST APIs.
-With only one API call you can set up all of the steps we’ve just covered.
+To automate the entire process, we provide REST APIs.
+This means you can set up all of the steps above with just one API call.